© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Caer Cadwgan is a scheduled monument protected by Cadw under reference CD114.
 View the official record →

-Caer Cadwgan is a prehistoric hillfort located in Ceredigion, Wales, designated as a Scheduled Ancient Monument under Cadw reference CD114.
+Caer Cadwgan is a prehistoric hillfort situated in Ceredigion, Wales, and represents a significant example of Iron Age defensive settlement in the region.
 It is designated a Scheduled Ancient Monument by Cadw under reference CD114.

 Caer Cadwgan dates from the prehistoric period, and is classified as a hillfort.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Caer Cadwgan is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is CD114.